pravn27/javascript-tech-doc/docs/js-course-tutorials/namaste-js-course/readerDoc/E10-jsClosures.md

 # E10 - Closures in JS 🔥

+> Closures in JavaScript is the most important topic for interviews.
+Even many senior frontend developers don't understand this concept properly.
+This video will clear all your doubts about closures in js and you will never have to find any other tutorial after this to understand function Closure and Garbage collection. 🔥

+> The only request is to watch this Episode of Namaste JavaScript with full attention. 🙏

 - What is **<mark>Block in Javascript</mark>** ?

   - Block and Scope are different things